 - when taking VOLIBRIS in combination with Tadalafil (another PAH) medicine.
 All the above apply plus:

-- rash or flushing (redness of the skin)
+- flushing (redness of the skin)

 - chest pain/discomfort